attack-monkey/flat-code-guide/README.md

 ```

-This is actually very different to if / else / switch which execute blocks of code conditionally based on coditions.
+This is actually very different to if / else / switch which execute blocks of code conditionally based on conditions.
 This is where things get messy - and what flat tries to avoid.

 Since ternaries are used to return one value from many possibilities - it also means we're only using one return statement in a fuction.